JakeClark-chan/npm_commit_detection/README.md

 Comprehensive commit analysis tool combining pre-analysis and static analysis with LangGraph and OpenAI LLM.

+Requirement to use main.py TUI mode: fzf installed (see TUI_README.md)

 ## Overview

 This tool analyzes git repository commits to detect potential security issues and malicious code, specifically designed for npm packages.
 It implements a two-phase analysis workflow: